Alfresco/alfresco-ng2-components/docs/content-services/components/content-metadata-card.component.md

 ### Application config presets

 You can define different presets for the metadata component or override the default presets in the `app.config.json` file.
-The **default** preset is "\*" if not set, meaning the component will display every aspect and property of a node without filtering.
+If nothing else is set, the **default** preset is "\*", which will use the "indifferent" config described below.

 You can define as many extra presets as you need for your components.